 1. Stay in at least two places (one in North Yellowstone, one in South Yellowstone)

-There are two loops in Yellowstone Park: North and South.
+There are two loops in Yellowstone National Park: North and South.
 (You also have the East Yellowstone and West Yellowstone entrances, but you can hit them within the north and south loops.)

 Yellowstone is massive.
 And the traffic can be brutal, especially during peak seasons and whenever animals are near the road (people love to stop and get pictures of them).
-So to avoid some of that driving and have more time to actually enjoy the experience, try to book lodging options so you spend one half of your trip near the north loop inside the park and one half of your trip near the south loop.
+So to avoid more driving and have more time to actually enjoy the experience, try to book lodging options so you spend one half of your trip near the north loop inside the park and one half of your trip near the south loop.

 2. Stay inside the park, if possible

 Speaking of traffic: while there are plenty of accommodation options outside the park and it may be cheaper, Yellowstone is nearly 3,500 square miles (and larger than Rhode Island and Delaware combined!).
-In other words, you won’t want to drive outside the park after spending al day sight-seeing, hiking, and doing everything else people do there.
+In other words, you won’t want to drive outside the park after spending all day sight-seeing, hiking, and doing everything else people do there.
 Staying inside the park is preferred.
 But it’s ultimately up to you.

 3. Book your trip very far in advance